Gitnux/Report 2026

 Norwegian Construction Industry Statistics

-Norway's construction industry grew strongly in 2022 with rising investment and employment.
+Norway’s construction industry grew strongly, with rising activity and investment driving a healthier outlook.

 01